zheka2304/innercore-mod-toolchain/README.md

 ## Publishing project

 Once development is complete, the next step is to publish to [Mod Browser](https://icmods.mineprogramming.org/).
 Execute the `Assemble Mod for Release` task or `./assemble-release.bat` or `./assemble-release.sh` command.
 An archive *<folder_name>.icmod* will be created at the root of folder.
 It is already completely ready for publication to site.
 Read [article](https://github.com/zheka2304/InnerCore/blob/master/developer-guide-en.md) for details.

+## Documentation and further steps

+All documentation is available at <https://docs.mineprogramming.org>.
+Here you can find information about available APIs, learn the basics of modding and get acquainted with existing projects.

+Slightly outdated, but no less useful information can be found at <https://wiki.mineprogramming.org>.

 ## Working with CLI